gitktlee88/MPS-project/README.md

-# cashMachine
+# cash_machine
-This repository contains a simple cashMachine application.
+This repository contains a simple cash_machine application.
 A given banknote will release coins for an equivalent value.

 The machine has the following coins available: 0.20£, 0.50£, 1£, 2£.
 The machine accepts the following banknotes: 5£, 10£, 20£.